SkrideOne/cx/rust_docs/external-libraries_handbook.md

 * **Security & maintenance**: audit and update dependencies regularly.
 * **Performance awareness**: disable unused features and leverage parallelism/SIMD.

-Integrate these declarative strategies into your CI workflow to build reliable, maintainable and high-performance Rust applications on nightly 1.90.
+Integrate these declarative strategies into your CI workflow to build reliable, maintainable and high‑performance Rust applications on nightly 1.91.
+Nightly 1.91 inherits all the improvements of 1.90 (including the guaranteed capacity of `Vec::with_capacity` and safe `std::arch` intrinsics【684066008670463†L134-L140】) and adds incremental performance fixes, so keeping your toolchain up to date is recommended.